ermlikeyeah/ermlikeyeah.github.io/_posts/2017-05-13-the-usefulness-of-design-patterns.md

 * Honesty.
 Say it as it is in your patterns’ commentary.
 This isn’t marketing.
 Patterns help make things better.
 Patterns are also a thing that need to be better.
 * Little, often.
 Record regularly as you go along.
 * Start early.
 And start as you mean to go on.
 Putting this off will create a bigger problem later.
 * Don’t wait for permission.
-(Although cover, even a mandate, from above no matter how flat your organisaton’s structure is always helpful.)
+(Although cover, even a mandate, from above no matter how flat your organisation’s structure is always helpful.)
 * Patterns are an outcome of your communities, from communities of practice to the team that are focused on the product.
 Disparate, separate teams will share, discuss, understand, agree — and disagree — work.
 * Find what works.
 And find what doesn’t work.
 Acknowledge both.
 A pattern always needs to be tested.
 There is always the potential for improvement from new learning.
 When new research brings further supportive evidence, that’s just as valuable as corrective measures.
 * Use patterns to avoid being all over the fucking place: Go for consistency of experience.